zengzzzzz/golang-trending-archive/README.md

 * 【2024-04-01】[TranslucentTB / TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) - A lightweight utility that makes the Windows taskbar translucent/transparent.
 ## Typescript

+* 【2024-04-26】[feiandxs / duckrush](https://github.com/feiandxs/duckrush) - A simple and fast backend API, based on Hono, that can search for relevant content on the internet using keywords and convert it into a format suitable for LLM processing.
+Supports deployment on Cloudflare.
 * 【2024-04-25】[Molunerfinn / PicGo](https://github.com/Molunerfinn/PicGo) - 🚀A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder
 * 【2024-04-24】[scalar / scalar](https://github.com/scalar/scalar) - Beautiful API references from OpenAPI/Swagger files ✨
 * 【2024-04-24】[coder-hxl / x-crawl](https://github.com/coder-hxl/x-crawl) - Flexible Node.js AI-assisted crawler library